 - 2. The speaker should take special care to use information that is in context and relevant.
 This step takes more critical thinking skills.
 For example, it is often easy to misinterpret statistical information (more on that in Chapter 7), or to take a quotation from an expert in one field and apply it to another field.
 It is also important to label facts as facts and opinions as opinions, especially when dealing with controversial subjects.
 In addition, be sure you understand the material you are citing before using it.
-If you are unsure of any words, look their definitions up so you are sure to be using the material as it is intended. - 3.
+If you are unsure of any words, look their definitions up so you are sure to be using the material as it is intended.
+Finally, it is important that you understand the type of publication or source you are using, for example, a scholarly publication in contrast to a journalistic one. - 3.
 The speaker should phrase or summarize the ideas of the source into his or her own words.
 Paraphrasing, which is putting the words and ideas of others into one's own authentic or personal language, is often misunderstood by students.
 Your instructor may walk you through an exercise to help your class understand that paraphrasing is not changing 10% of the words in a long quotation (such as two or three out of twenty) but still keeping most of the vocabulary and word order (called syntax) of the source.
 You should compose the information in your own "voice" or way of expressing yourself.